TomasBankauskas/startup-2c663/content/pages/index.md

         self:
           opacity: 100
       type: ImageBlock
-    title: This Is A Big Hero Headline
+    title: And a strong value proposition
     text: >
       Share WIP, comment on each other’s work, approve what’s ready to go, ship together